dont-touch-my-mushroom/basic-pitches/_posts/workshops/2024-05-25-MC_Hammersmith_2024.md

 instructor_img: "Will 31.webp"
 eventfrog_event: "7191480084523319908"
 ---
 Feel like you can't rhyme when improvising songs?
 Keep getting stuck down rhyming dead ends?
-This is the workshop for you!
+This is the workshop for you!<!--more-->

 In three hours, we will cover the basic building blocks of improvised rhymes!